PROBATE AND ADMINISTRATION

 If you are not satisfied with our handling of your complaint or after 8 weeks from making a complaint, you can call the Legal Ombudsman on 03005550333 or email@example.com or by post at PO Box 15870 Birmingham B30 9EB to consider your complaint.
 You may have a right to object to our bill by making a complaint to the same body and / or applying to the Court for an assessment of the bill under Part lll of the Solicitors Act 1974.
 You should be aware that if all or part of the bill remains unpaid we may be entitled to charge interest.
 Your complaint must be made within 6 months to that body in most cases.

-It is with confidence however that we undertake to carry out the necessary work required to reach conclusion of the matter you entrust to us in an efficient and caring manner and of course to your satisfaction.
+It is with confidence however that we undertake to carry out the necessary work required to reach conclusion of the matter you have entrusted us with in an efficient and caring manner and of course to your satisfaction.

 Providing exempt Financial Services and Insurance Mediation: